 The COVID-crisis was particularly devasting for the poorest sections of many country’s populations.
 Cutting healthcare expenditure is, therefore, a non-starter – it would be a certain vote loser.
 Lockdowns have also had a disproportionately negative effect on children who have experienced severe disruptions to their education.
 Education is another area that will be considered sacrosanct.
 Expenditure on infrastructure is also unlikely to be cut given its tangibility and visibility to the voter.
 In fact, most countries are anticipating increasing their fiscal expenditure to help kick-start growth.

 Spending cuts, if they materialize, will have to be specifically targeted.
 In the UK, defense is the only major line item in which the government can conceivably cut spending without creating a voter revolt (although time is on the UK government’s side because the next election is not due until 2024).
 But cutting its armored tank fleet is merely a footnote when compared to the current fiscal bill.
 In the US, the defense budget could also be a prime target for spending cuts.
-It totaled $730 billion in 2019 and is way ahead of all other country’s equivalent budgets.
+It totalled $730 billion in 2019 and is way ahead of all other country’s equivalent budgets.
 China comes in at a distant second place, spending $261 billion last year, about 35% of the US level.
 You may have, however, already spotted the problem.
 The total expenditure of $730 billion is still dwarfed by the size of the fiscal packages announced so far this year.

 Bank of America analyst Michael Hartnett has noted that globally, there has been over $12 trillion of fiscal support and $8 trillion of monetary support.
 The total of $20 trillion equates to about 20% of global GDP.

 “You have to sort of pinch yourself sometimes to sort of realize that it’s actually happening” (Michael Hartnett).